TheLordOfTheR/R_for_Applied_Economics/README.md

 None at the moment.

 ## Contributions and Credits
-I am the only author of this blog, but if you wanna join - please let me know https://twitter.com/DimaD_DimaD
+If you want to join this team - please contact me https://twitter.com/DimaD_DimaD

 ## License